BOARD & GOVERNANCE

 A stay at home mother to three children, originally from West Limerick, now settled in Laois married to dairy farmer Brian Rohan – Co-Founder and Chairperson of Embrace FARM.
 Norma’s earlier life was spent working in manufacturing quality and supply chain industry.
 Brian and Norma married in 2011 and their first child was born on the 13th June 2012, when Julie was six days old Brian’s Father was involved in an accident on their farm yard, which left him on life support for three days that was turned off on the 22nd June and there began their journey into grief, trauma and loss.
 Being a newly married couple with their first baby was meant to be a joyful time, they found their whole lives suddenly turned upside down.

 About a year and half later they decided to hold a remembrance service for those killed and injured on the farms of Ireland, Brian wanted more for his father, he didn’t want him remembered as a statistic, he was husband, a father, and grandfather and well-respected within his community, he was more than just a number to his family and friends.
 There began Embrace FARM with the very first national remembrance service on the 26th June 2014.
-Embrace FARM is now officially registered as a charity to support those affected by farm accidents where Norma is named as company secretary.
+Embrace FARM is now officially registered as a charity to support those affected by farm accidents where Norma is head of administration and finance in running the charity on a day to day basis.

 EMBRACE FARM & GOVERNANCE CODE